Jared Shuster: Athletics

 On August 15, 2025, Shuster was claimed off waivers by the Athletics; he was subsequently optioned to the Triple-A Las Vegas Aviators.
 In 10 appearances for the Aviators, he struggled to an 0–2 record and 8.53 ERA with seven strikeouts across 12 2/3 innings pitched.
 On November 5, Shuster was removed from the 40-man roster and sent outright to Las Vegas.
+He was released by the Athletics organization on December 10.

+St. Louis Cardinals

+On December 22, 2025, Shuster signed a minor league contract with the St. Louis Cardinals.
+He was assigned to the Triple-A Memphis Redbirds to begin the season.
+On April 5, 2026, the Cardinals selected Shuster's contract, adding him to their active roster.
+He made two appearances for the team, recording a 4.91 ERA with one strikeout across 3 2/3 innings pitched.
+On April 13, Shuster was designated for assignment by the Cardinals.
+He cleared waivers and was sent outright to Memphis on April 16.
+On May 1, the Cardinals added Shuster back to their active roster.
+He recorded four scoreless innings across two appearances for St. Louis prior to being designated for assignment again on May 16.
+Shuster cleared waivers and returned to Memphis via an outright assignment on May 18.
+On July 7, the Cardinals added Shuster back to their active roster.
+Pitching in relief against the Milwaukee Brewers, he allowed seven earned runs across 1 1/3 innings.
+Shuster was designated for assignment by the Cardinals the following day; he cleared waivers and was sent outright to Memphis on July 11.

 Personal life

 Shuster is the son of Bennett and Lori Shuster, and is Jewish.
 He has a sister, Alexa.
 His hometown is New Bedford, Massachusetts.
 He is 6 ft 3 in, and 210 lbs, and is considered athletic, as he runs a 6.5 second 60-yard dash.
 As a child, Shuster's favorite Major League Baseball team was the Boston Red Sox.